 I have covered Joe several times on this blog, and he has had an unbelievable 10 hair transplant surgeries.
 Ranging the gamut from bad surgeries; to repair surgeries; to crown and scar improvement surgeries; to a minor body hair transplant procedure.
 You can find Joe’s before and after photos and videos on his site.

 I will republish this post each Friday the show is on.
-The post will only remain on top for half the day.
-You can click on the below video to go to the actual YouTube broadcast with the live chat and comments.
+The post will only remain on top for a few hours.
+You can click on the below video to go to the actual YouTube broadcast with the live chat.

 - 3:00 PM Pacific